Log-concave poset inequalities: Introduction

 \begin{thm}[{\rm \defng{Weighted Stanley inequality}}{}] Let \ts $\cP=(X,\prec)$ \ts be a poset with \ts $|X|=n$ \ts elements, and let \ts $\ap: X \to \rrs$ \ts be a positive order-reversing weight function.
 Fix an element \ts $\zf\in X$.
 Then, for every \. $1< k < n$, we have:

 where \ts $\aNr_\apr(k)$ \ts is defined by~\eqref{eq:sta-def-N-weighted}. \end{thm}

 \begin{rem} In~$\S$\ref{ss:LE-belts}, we give further applications of our approach by extending the set of possible weights in Theorem~\ref{t:Sta-weighted} to a smaller class of \emph{posets with belts}.
-We postpone this discussion to avoid cluttering, but the interested reader is encouraged to skip to that subsection which can be read separately from the rest of the paper. \end{rem}
+We postpone this discussion to avoid cluttering, but the interested reader is encouraged to skip to that subsection which can be read separately from the rest of the paper.\footnote{In a followup investigation, we use the combinatorial atlas technology in \cite{CP1} to prove correlation inequalities for the numbers of linear extensions of posets.} \end{rem}